boltops-tools/terraspace-docs/_docs/misc/upgrading.md

 ### 2.0.0

 * The generated backend.tf for the different cloud provider plugins have a new pattern.
-The update is in the plugins themselves since they provide the template to the core terraspace framework.
+The update is in the **plugins** themselves since they provide the template to the core terraspace framework.
 * This will not affect terraspace projects that were generated from older versions of Terraspace, IE: v1 and below.
 By design, you have to manually update the `config/terraform/backend.tf` since it will change your state file location.
-Here are the GitHub Compares and some examples of the backend "key" changes:
+* Here are the GitHub Compares and some examples of the backend "key" changes right when 2.0 was released:
-  * AWS: [v0.3.8...v0.4.0](https://github.com/boltops-tools/terraspace_plugin_aws/compare/v0.3.8...v0.4.0). `:PROJECT/:TYPE_DIR/:APP/:ROLE/:MOD_NAME/:ENV/:EXTRA/:REGION/terraform.tfstate` => `:PROJECT/:TYPE_DIR/:APP/:ROLE/:MOD_NAME/:ENV/:EXTRA/:REGION/terraform.tfstate`
+  * AWS: [v0.3.8...v0.4.0](https://github.com/boltops-tools/terraspace_plugin_aws/compare/v0.3.8...v0.4.0). `:REGION/:ENV/:BUILD_DIR/terraform.tfstate` => `:PROJECT/:TYPE_DIR/:APP/:ROLE/:MOD_NAME/:ENV/:EXTRA/:REGION/terraform.tfstate`
-  * Azurerm: [v0.5.1...v0.6.0](https://github.com/boltops-tools/terraspace_plugin_azurerm/compare/v0.5.1...v0.6.0) `:PROJECT/:TYPE_DIR/:APP/:ROLE/:MOD_NAME/:ENV/:EXTRA/:LOCATION/terraform.tfstate` => `:PROJECT/:TYPE_DIR/:APP/:ROLE/:MOD_NAME/:ENV/:EXTRA/:LOCATION/terraform.tfstate`.
+  * Azurerm: [v0.5.1...v0.6.0](https://github.com/boltops-tools/terraspace_plugin_azurerm/compare/v0.5.1...v0.6.0) `:LOCATION/:ENV/:BUILD_DIR/terraform.tfstate` => `:PROJECT/:TYPE_DIR/:APP/:ROLE/:MOD_NAME/:ENV/:EXTRA/:LOCATION/terraform.tfstate`.
 There were also changes to the resource_group_name and storage_account_name.
 Look at compare to see the exact difference.
   * Google: [v0.3.5...v0.4.0](https://github.com/boltops-tools/terraspace_plugin_google/compare/v0.3.5...v0.4.0) `:REGION/:ENV/:BUILD_DIR` => `:PROJECT/:TYPE_DIR/:APP/:ROLE/:MOD_NAME/:ENV/:EXTRA/:REGION`
 * If you want to upgrade to take advantage of features like [app, role]({% link _docs/layering/app-layering.md %}), and [extra layering]({% link _docs/layering/extra.md %}), then you should update the keys and **move** your statefiles in your respective backend.
+* The default layering is simplified.
+It includes env and regions.
+It does not include namespace and provider layers.
+If you need to use how all the layers that was in Terraspace v1, you can enable it with `config.layering.mode = "provider"` More info: https://terraspace.cloud/docs/layering/full-layering/#layering-modes-simple-namespace-provider

 ### 0.3.0